Appliance installation Business Insurance

 General Liability for Appliance Installation

-For appliance installers, General Liability (GL) is the foundation of protection.
-This coverage handles third-party bodily injury and property damage claims arising from your installation operations.
-For example, if a tool slipped and cracked a tile or a customer trips over a cord during your work, GL steps in to cover legal defense costs, settlement, and damages.
+General Liability (GL) is the foundational protection for appliance installation.
+Such coverage is for claims of bodily injury or property damage made against a third party arising out of your installation operations.
+For instance, if a tool drops and breaks a tile, or a customer trips over a cord while you’re working, GL pays for the legal defense, settlement and damages.

 Business Owner’s Policy (BOP) for Appliance Installers

-A Business Owner’s Policy (BOP) often brings together liability (GL) and property protection in one convenient and cost-effective package.
-For appliance installers, a BOP’s property portion may protect your workspace, shop contents, inventory of appliances awaiting installation, and potentially tools when they’re stored on your premises.
-Travelers describes BOP as combining property and liability coverages for small businesses.
+A Business Owner’s Policy (BOP) combines liability (GL) and property protection into a single, affordable, easy-to-use product.
+The property part of a BOP can include your workspace, contents in your shop, inventory of appliances waiting to be installed, and maybe even tools if they’re stored on your premises.
+Travelers refers to BOP as a bundle of property and liability coverages for small businesses.

 Commitment